 The skin relies on the homeostasis of skin cell function.
 Just as taking CBD internally helps to maintain homeostasis, applying CBD topically controls the balance of skin cell function.
 Cannabinoids supplement the endocannabinoids that are created in the skin and mimic their action.
 CBD interacts with the cannabinoid receptors in the skin and shows potential in various therapeutic situations.
 We encourage you to research the many benefits of CBD for the skin.

 Many use CBD topicals for muscle and joint relief.
 Those with localized concerns—such as in the knees, hands, and feet—find topicals beneficial.
 At Made by Hemp, we carry a line of CBD salves, lotions, patches, and facial care.

-Learning the endocannabinoid system’s role in the skin helps us to understand how CBD provides benefit to our skin.
+Learning about the endocannabinoid system’s role in the skin helps us to understand how CBD provides benefits to our skin.
 Do you have additional questions regarding the ECS and skin?
 Leave a comment below!